-Dolomite Bio systems employ the principle of microfluidic flow technology focussing to rapidly encapsulate single cells in millions of aqueous droplets in oil.
+Dolomite Bio systems, Nadia Instrument and Nadia Innovate, employ the principle of microfluidic flow technology focussing to rapidly encapsulate single cells in millions of aqueous droplets in oil.
 The droplets are identically sized and, depending on the application, may be 10 – 100 µm in diameter (optionally with beads and reagents).

 Benefits of encapsulating cells in microfluidic droplets